smkiewel/aeonRequestsDialog/README.md

 * 'dialogId': id of the main dialog div.
 If putting more than one dialog on a page, be sure and set this to something other than default on second dialog.

   default: 'aeon_request_dialog'

 * 'submitButtonSelector': selector of button used to show dialog

   default: '.aeon_submit',

 * 'useDefaultBindings': setup default bindings.
 Set to false if completely replacing template.

   default: true

 * 'compressRequests': set to true to compress requests on a given field

   default: false

 * 'compressRequestsField': field to compress on

   default: 'ItemNumber'

 * 'url': url to Aeon DLL

 * 'AeonForm': argument passed to Aeon DLL for processing on their side

   default: 'EADRequest'

 * 'RequestType': whether copy or loan.

   default: 'Loan'

-* 'datasource': sets source of data for dialog three possible values:
+* 'datasource': sets source of data for dialog.
+Values:
-    1) form: use default form processing
+  1. form: use default form processing
-    2) json: use default json processsing
+  2. json: use default json processsing
-    3) custom: provide custom data processing
+  3. custom: provide custom data processing

   default: form

 * 'globalFields': fields common to all requests

   default: []

 * 'itemFields': fields for individual items

   default: []

 * 'items': items to be requested

   default: []

 * 'json_url': url to json

   default: null

 * 'json_callback': callback for json response to process into correct format

   default: null

 * 'json_content': args to be passed as the content of the json request

   default: null

 * 'custom_callback': function used in custom processing to provide the data

   default: null

 * 'items_attachpoint_selector': selector for attachpoint of items

   default: '.aeon_request_items'

 * 'title': dialog title

   default: 'Confirm your request'

 * 'header': header message

   default: ''

 * 'includeNotes': include the notes field

   default: true

 * 'notesMessage': message to be displayed about notes textarea

   default: 'Please include any notes that might help us identify the specific items requested or any other pertinent information:'

 * 'includeScheduledDate': include the scheduled date ui elements

   default: true

 * 'scheduledDateLabel': label for the scheduled date option

   default: 'Scheduled Date'

 * 'userReviewLabel': label for the user review option

   default: 'Keep this request saved in your account for later review.
 It will not be sent to Libraries staff for fulfilment.'

 * 'buttonsMessage': message to be displayed above the submit and cancel buttons

   default: ''

 * 'footer': footer message

   default: '<i>* Requested items will be grouped by container in the Aeon system.</i>'

 * 'includeSimpleCopyOption': include the simple copy options

   default: false

 * 'simpleCopyLabel': label for simple copy checkbox

   default: 'Requesting Duplication of Material'

 * 'simpleCopyMessage': message to be displayed above copy check

   default: ''

 * 'includeAdvancedCopyOptions': include the advanced copy options

   default: false

 * 'advancedCopyMessage': message to be displayed above copy options

   default: ''

 * 'formatLabel': label for Format select

   default: 'Format'

 * 'formatOptions': options for Format select

   default: [ 'Photocopy', 'Scan (DVD/CD)', 'Scan (Electronic Delivery)' ]

 * 'serviceLevelLabel': label for ServiceLevel select

   default: 'Intended Use'

 * 'serviceLevelOptions': options for ServiceLevel select

   default: ['Advertisement (Commercial)', 'Advertisement (PSA)', 'Educational Use', 'Government', 'Live Presentation', 'Museum Use', 'Non Profit', 'Personal Use', 'Preservation Use']

 * 'shippingOptionLabel': label for ShippingOption select

   default: 'Shipping Option'

 * 'shippingOptions': options for ShippingOption select

   default: ['Download/FTP (User Provided)', 'Download/FTP (Institution Provided)', 'Pick up Onsite', 'Fed Ex (User Account)', 'UPS (User Account)', 'USPS (First Class)', 'USPS (Overseas)' ]

 * 'forPublicationLabel': label for ForPublication checkbox

   default: 'For Publication'

 * 'minWidth': minimum width of dialog

   default: 750

 * 'width': width of dialog